7+1 Commandments for Writing Irresistible Marketing Hooks

 That’s why your hook needs to be short.
 But how short?

-This is the ideal length for placing a headline on an image, on your website or within the first few seconds of a video.
+This is the ideal length for a headline on an image, on your website or within the first few seconds of a video.

-Because information that is easier to process for the human brain is perceived as more true, important or valuable.
+Because information that is easier for the human brain to process is perceived as more true, important or valuable.

 This is known as the fluency heuristic: the easier something is to process, the more credible it feels.